edhowland/vish/README.md

 ## Version 0.5.0

 Note: Major releases of Vish will drop on April 1st of every year.
-This is similar to point releases of Ruby dropping on Chrsitmas day each year.
+This is similar to point releases of Ruby dropping on Christmas day each year.
 However, after April 1, 2018 for release 0.5: There will be more frequent point releases until version 1.0 on April 1, 2019.
 (Hopefully)